barberd/cocorsa/README.md

 It should work on any CoCo with at least 32kb of memory.
 16k CoCos should work for smaller keysizes.

-The Color Computer was an 8 bit computer sold from 1980 through 1991.
+The Color Computer is an 8 bit computer sold from 1980 through 1991.
 For more information about the Color Computer, see https://en.wikipedia.org/wiki/TRS-80_Color_Computer and https://www.cocopedia.com/wiki/index.php/Main_Page.

 ## Source